How to Travel Overland in South America

 Hitchhiking in South America

 First off, it is not worthwhile in South America to hitchhike long distances to save money.
 Bus travel is regular and cheap enough to get you where you need to go.
 But as a budget and independent traveler, I have found hitchhiking very useful for short routes which lack public transportation, and where the only other option would be a very expensive taxi ride.
 Keep in mind that most traffic, except trucks, is local, and you should be ready to travel in just about any vehicle that has four wheels with an engine.
 My first hitchhiking adventure in South America was a rather unglamorous ride.
 A friend of mine and I had decided to go hiking in Brazil’s Itatiaia National Park, located between Rio de Janeiro and São Paulo.
 But once we got to the nearest town, we discovered that there was no transportation to take us to the trailheads inside the park.
 Our only option was to hitchhike and that is how we took a six-mile ride in the back of a garbage truck.
 Since then I have hitched rides in the back of timber trucks, cattle trucks, pick-up trucks, and old sedans crowded with family members on a weekend excursion.
 Keep in mind that hitchhiking is much easier if you speak a few words of the local language.
-That way you avoid misunderstandings about your ride’s destination and you will be able to strike up a conversation with the driver.
+Knowing the local language allows you to avoid misunderstandings about your ride’s destination.
+You will also be able to strike up a conversations with the driver—which often prove to be as interesting and insightful as any part of your travels.

 For More Info